st-ty1/Artix_FreshTomato/gcc-4.2.4-toolchain_mips/toolchain_buildroot/modded_toolchain_files/README.md

 Building of mipsel-uClibc-toolchain with buildroot vers.
 2011.02 (tested only on Artix/Arch Linux; not tested on Debian/Ubuntu, but should also work).

-This is an alternate way of building the mipsel-uClibc-toolchain (rem.: The original way used in FreshTomato and asuswrt-Merlin/John's fork for building their toolchain breaks, as the source code there is way too old.
-A far more update version is available under https://github.com/wl500g/toolchain, but also this toolchain generation process still needs some of  patches listed here.
-A mipsel-uClibc-toolchain can also be built by crosstools-ng.
-But also with crosstools-ng, the patches used here, have also to be implemented due to old source code of gcc-4.2.4 and binutils 2.20.1).

 - Download buildroot-2011.02 from https://buildroot.org/downloads/buildroot-2011.02.tar.gz

 - Extract sources into a new folder in your home directory (e.g. $HOME/buildroot-2011.02)